 A complement to staffed hours, not a replacement

 “Ideally, we’d have staff at the libraries 24 hours a day,” says Pace.
 “But that’s not practical, and it’s not cost-effective.
-The goal of our open+ initiative is not to replace staff; the goal is to provide additional access above and beyond what we’d otherwise be able to do.”
+The goal of our open+ access initiative is not to replace staff; the goal is to provide additional access above and beyond what we’d otherwise be able to do.”

-Some patrons are unable to get to a library during standard hours and find themselves in need of materials or computer access after the library has closed. open+ enables libraries to meet patrons’ self-service needs at a time most convenient for them.
+Some patrons are unable to get to a library during standard hours and find themselves in need of materials or computer access after the library has closed. open+ access enables libraries to meet patrons’ self-service needs at a time most convenient for them.
 The solution allows libraries to control computers, self-service kiosks, lights, and security systems remotely – providing access while maintaining safety.

-open+ integrates seamlessly with existing ILS, self-service and security solutions and can be modified to suit any library, regardless of size or location.
+open+ access integrates seamlessly with existing ILS, self-service and security solutions and can be modified to suit any library, regardless of size or location.
 Using the system, libraries can easily configure open hours, monitor activity, and customize PA announcements for users.

-Gwinnett’s open+ initiative has allowed the Lawrenceville branch to more than double the hours that are available to patrons without reducing the time staff has to dedicate to outreach and programming, a major mission of the system.
-So far, nearly 9,000 patrons have registered for open+, and the library hosts an average of 100 visits per month.
+Gwinnett’s open+ access initiative has allowed the Lawrenceville branch to more than double the hours that are available to patrons without reducing the time staff has to dedicate to outreach and programming, a major mission of the system.
+So far, nearly 9,000 patrons have registered for open+ access, and the library hosts an average of 100 visits per month.
 Pace expects that number to rise dramatically with the addition of evening open+ hours.

 Recession proofing library access